Air transport: Single European Sky

 Role of the European Parliament

-Major related decisions taken by Parliament include:
+Major related decisions made by Parliament include:

-- Its legislative resolution of 25 March 2009 on the proposal for a regulation of the European Parliament and of the Council amending Regulations (EC) No 549/2004, (EC) No 550/2004, (EC) No 551/2004 and (EC) No 552/2004 in order to improve the performance and sustainability of the European aviation system[19];
+- Its position of 25 March 2009 on the proposal for a regulation of the European Parliament and of the Council amending Regulations (EC) No 549/2004, (EC) No 550/2004, (EC) No 551/2004 and (EC) No 552/2004 in order to improve the performance and sustainability of the European aviation system;

-- Its resolution of 23 October 2012 on the implementation of the single European sky legislation[20];
+- Its resolution of 23 October 2012 on the implementation of the Single European Sky legislation;

-Ariane Debyser
+Ariane Debyser / OLENA KUZHYM